oqolarte/oblong/content/project/bujo.md

 If you're curious what this is, Ryder Carroll, the creator, explains it [here](https://bulletjournal.com/pages/learn).

-In this post, I discuss my setup, riffed from Carroll's minimal design.
+In this post, I discuss my bidirectional setup, riffed from a combination of Carroll's and others' minimal designs.
 This documentation also serves as future reference.

 Marked as **on-going** because I'm always revising my bujo ways.